Nov 30, 2022

-A simple example of using file type for searching can be seen below:
+A simple example of using a file type can be seen below:

 find / -type d

-This will list all the directories present on your file system, as we started the search from our root directory with the slash symbol.
+This will list all of the current directories in your system since we searched from our root directory with the / (slash) symbol.

-You can also chain together the -type and -name options to narrow down your searches further:
+You can also combine the –type and -name options to narrow down your searches further:

 This will look for files named my-file, excluding directories or links.

-If you want to search for files based on its access time and modification time footprints, Linux has just the tools for you.
-There are 3 timestamps Linux keeps track of with respect to files:
+If you want to search for files based on when they were accessed and modification time footprints.
+Linux keeps track of the files using these three timestamps.

-- Access Time (-atime) – Most recent time the file was either read or written into.
+- Access Time (-atime) – when the file was either read or written into.

-- Modification Time (-mtime) – Most recent time the file was modified.
+- Modification Time (-mtime) – when the file was modified.

-- Change Time (-ctime) – Most recent time the file’s meta-data was updated.
+- Change Time (-ctime) – when the file’s meta-data was updated.

-This option has to be used with a number.
-This number specifies the number of days since the file was accessed, modified or changed.
-The simplest way of searching files by time is:
+This option has to be used with a number that specifies how many days passed since the file was accessed, modified or changed:

 find / -atime 1

-This will find all files that were accessed a day ago from the current time.
-This means every file that was either read, written into, or both since a day ago will be listed.
+This command will show all files that were accessed a day ago starting from your current time.

-We can make our queries more fine-grained by the plus (+) and minus (–) signs preceding the number of days.
+We can narrow down our queries even more by adding plus (+) and minus (–) signs preceding the number of days.
 For instance:

 find / -mtime +2

-To find all files whose inode meta-data was updated less than a day ago, run the following:
+To find all files whose meta-data was updated less than a day ago, run the following:

 find / -ctime -1

-Finally, there are some additional arguments other than these 3 that are also related to timed-searches.
-The -<time-descriptor>min argument looks for how many minutes have passed.
+While not often used, there are some additional arguments that are also related to timed-searches.
+The -mmin argument looks for modified files on a minute basis.
 It can be used like this:

 find / -mmin -1

-This will look for files that were modified less than a minute ago.
-Also, the -newer argument can be used to compare the age of two files and find the newer one.
+Also, we have the -newer argument, which can be used to compare the age of two or more files and display the newer one.

-Just like Linux gives you the option to search for files based on timestamps, it also lets you do the same with sizes.
-The basic syntax for searching files by size is:
+Linux lets you search for files based on their sizes.
+The syntax for searching files by size is:

 find <startingdirectory> -size <size-magnitude> <size-unit>